Ideas for resolving conflict at church when things get sticky

 Helpful:

 Asking ahead of time, "Can we talk?
-I have a concern or worry."
-Then, at an agreed upon time and place, communicate with calm words (and body language).
+I have a concern."
+Then, communicating with calm words (and body language) at an agreed-upon time and place.

 ...not helpful ↓

-Springing an emotionally charged conversation on a person unprepared, without their consent, and/or at an inappropriate place or time.
+Springing an emotionally charged conversation on someone without their consent, when they are unprepared, or at an inappropriate time or place.

 Helpful: